Ed Day, Rockland County Executive

 EMERGENCIES CAN HAPPEN AT ANY TIME: ARE YOU PREPARED?

-NEW CITY, NY - - It's National Preparedness Month.
+NEW CITY, NY - - It's both National Preparedness Month and Hurricane Preparedness Month.
 Rockland County Executive Ed Day and County Health Commissioner Dr. Patricia Schnabel Ruppert urge residents to take action and get ready!

 Here are three steps you can take to help prepare yourself and your family for an emergency: